jmedia65/awesome-streamlit-themes/editorial/README.md

 ## 🏆 The Publishing Professional Standard

-This theme creates that instant credibility you see in major news organizations.
-It's designed for reading, analyzing, and presenting information with the same visual authority as The Washington Post, BBC News, or The Atlantic.
+This theme is designed for reading, analyzing, and presenting information with the same visual authority as accredited news publications.

-Perfect typography hierarchy for content-heavy applications, with the classic serif elegance that makes information digestible and authoritative!
+Great typography hierarchy for content-heavy applications, with the classic serif elegance that makes information digestible and authoritative.

 Perfect for:

-- **Editorial workflows** - Familiar to journalists and content creators
 - **Publishing analytics** - Clean presentation of content metrics
 - **Research platforms** - Academic credibility and readability
 - **Content strategy** - Professional presentation of media insights
+- **Editorial workflows** - Familiar to journalists and content creators

 ## 💡 Why Editorial Design Works